 Over the past two decades, though, residential subdivision developments and other large industrial projects have installed "exempt wells" to circumvent the state's water right permitting and mitigation requirements for using water in basins closed to new water rights -- like the Upper Clark Fork and Bitterroot.

-Unfortunately, the Environmental Quality Council (EQC) voted on September 12, 2013 to delay the final adoption of DNRC’s proposed rules for at least 6 months.
+Unfortunately, the rulemaking process has not resulted in a positive result for our rivers.
+Now, the Coalition is seeking to resolve this issue through legal action and negotiations with the DNRC, including plans to pursue court action.
 As the low water year of 2013 has clearly demonstrated, our streams and creeks need running water more than ever.
 Any proposed new large water use must prove that water is physically and legally available before they can be allowed to tap an already over-appropriated system.
 If the State of Montana continues to waiver on solving the problem of exempt wells, than existing water users (like ranchers, recreationists, cities and towns), will continue to see their once secure water rights trickle away.

 The Clark Fork Coalition is one of many Montana landowners who are concerned that the "exempt well loophole" is threatening our water rights and rivers.
 We hold a number of senior water rights to irrigate 200 acres of crops on CFC's Dry Cottonwood Creek Ranch, as well as several in-stream flow rights on dewatered creeks throughout the basin.